colurw/chess_NN/readme.md

 ### _5_solver.py
-Picks random puzzles from the testing dataset, then compares the neural network's prediction of the solution against the ground truth solution from the database. _Puzzle-solution-prediction_ triplets are converted into a graphic and saved as a .png file.
+Picks random puzzles from the testing dataset, then compares the neural network's prediction of the solution against the ground truth solution from the database. _Puzzle-solution-prediction_ triplets are converted into an ASCII-based \u265E ) graphic and saved as a .png file.
 These can be found in the /results/ folder.

 Checkmate-In-One Puzzle -> Stockfish Calculated Solution -> Chess_NN Predicted Solution: